iaincollins/structured-data-testing-tool/README.md

   ],
   // Options:
   // group: 'My Group Name', // A group name can be used to group tests in a preset (defaults to preset name)
-  // schema: 'NewsArticle', // Specify a schema if a test applies to a schema.
+  // schema: 'NewsArticle', // Specify a schema if all the tests in the preset apply to a specific schema
   // presets: [] // Any preset can also contain other presets
-  // conditional: {} // Both Presets and Tests can define a conditional `test`, which is evaluated to determine if they should run
+  // conditional: {} // Define a conditional `test`, which is evaluated to determine if the preset should run }
-}

 const options = {